 Ferenc Máté, author of The Hills of Tuscany and A Vineyard in Tuscany, and his wife Candace, a painter, left New York City in 1990 for the Tuscan countryside.
-In one of the world’s most prestigious wine zones, the seaward slopes of Montalcino, they bought an ancient, abandoned farm with two hills, a canyon with waterfalls and a 13th century friary with a tower and courtyard.
+They bought an ancient, abandoned farm with two hills, a canyon with waterfalls and a 13th century friary with a tower and courtyard.
 Their neighbors were world-renowned wine makers Angelo Gaja and Gianfranco Soldera.
-Being perfectionists, the Mátés performed a “museum quality” restoration of the friary, then hired Gaja’s agronomist and France’s Pierre Guillaume to select the best varietals and clones in planting their four vineyards of wonderfully varied exposition, elevation and soil composition.
+Being perfectionists, the Mátés performed a “museum quality” restoration of the friary, then hired Gajas agronomist and Frances Pierre Guillaume to select the best varietals and clones for their fields' wonderfully varied expositions, elevations and soil compositions.
 Their Syrah and Merlot debued in 2006 from the difficult 2002 vintage.
-Their success was immediate: Wine & Spirits gave the Merlot 90 points, and Dr. Michael Apstein of the Boston Globe, rated the Syrah 92 points, calling it, “remarkable: luscious…gorgeously layered and seductive.“ Their wines continue to receive 'Outstanding' scores and recognition for their excellence.
+Their success was immediate: Wine & Spirits gave the Merlot an outstanding score, and Dr. Michael Apstein of the Boston Globe, rated the Syrah 92 points, calling it, “remarkable: luscious…gorgeously layered and seductive.“ Their wines, especially their Brunellos, continue to receive 'Outstanding' and 'Classic' scores and recognition for their excellence.
 A Vineyard in Tuscany, translated into 14 languages, has sold over a million copies worldwide and is considered to be an excellent marketing tool by importers and distributors.